-Vocational Education and Training (VET) enables students to acquire workplace skills through nationally recognized training described within an industry-developed training package or an accredited course.
+Vocational Education and Training (VET) enables students to acquire workplace skills through nationally recognised training described within an industry-developed training package or an accredited course.
 A VET qualification is issued by a Registered Training Organisation (RTO).
 An RTO may be a TAFE, adult and community education provider, group training company, private provider or school.

 The achievement of a VET qualification signifies that a student has demonstrated competency against the skills and knowledge required to perform effectively in the workplace.
 VET delivered to secondary students is the same as all other VET, and the same quality standards apply.

 Under the quality standards used by Australian Skills Quality Authority (ASQA) and the Victorian Registration and Qualifications Authority (VRQA), only RTOs may issue VET qualifications or statements of attainment.
 In order to comply with these arrangements, a school offering a VCE VET program can form a partnership with an RTO, or register as an RTO in its own right.
 Cooperative arrangements may be established between schools and RTOs for the delivery and assessment of components of a training program.
 A school that is not registered as an RTO but intends to deliver training must do so under the auspices of an RTO.

 The VRQA maintains responsibility for the regulation of RTOs that deliver training solely in Victoria.
 Victorian RTOs that deliver courses to international students and/or deliver courses in another Australian state or territory have their registration managed by ASQA.

 Standards for Registered Training Organistations (RTOs) 2015 are available on the